Sharing the healing power of yoga for trauma recovery!

 Nadi Om Wellness was established to provide an education venue about Yoga and Ayurveda.
 Through classes, workshops, and training, we invite you to expand your knowledge of these sister sciences and how they work together to provide you with healthy lifestyle choices you can use in your personal wellness plan.

 Our journey has led us to explore trauma-informed yoga and our instructors have trained with well-established, empirically informed programs that have been active in clinical settings for many years.
 We are dedicated to offering a recovery path through the practice of yoga for those who have experienced trauma.

 Trauma does not discriminate – anyone can experience trauma at varying levels.
 Yoga is a complementary practice supporting other trauma recovery therapies.
 All are welcome to explore the practice of yoga to see how it can serve in their recovery.

 After her 24 year Air Force career, Grace Beck founded Nadi Om Wellness and now serves as a Board Member and as the Executive Director.
 CLICK HERE to learn more about Grace and her journey.

-Register for MINDFUL YOGA THERAPY
+MINDFUL YOGA THERAPY